Bioeconomy ship on tour again

 Book free tickets in advance

 The visit of the bioeconomy exhibition is free of charge.
 However, a ticket must be booked in advance.
 This can be done 5 days before the ship arrives in a city via the ticketing system.
-The reveals where the MS Wissenschaft will drop anchor.
+The tour schedule reveals where the MS Wissenschaft will drop anchor.